sleak-lbl/weekly-emails/attic/ercapofficehrs.md

-## Last chance: ERCAP Virtual Office Hours TODAY
+### Join Us for ERCAP Office Hours this Thursday and Next Monday!

-Allocations staff are holding virtual office hours via Zoom from 8:00 am to 5:00 pm (Pacific time) to assist users finishing up their ERCAP requests, which are due **today**, October 7.
+Allocations staff will once again hold virtual office hours via Zoom to assist users with finishing up and submitting their ERCAP requests, on the following

-Sharing video will make it easier for allocations staff to help troubleshoot user issues.
-Join us at <https://lbnl.zoom.us/my/ercap.office.hours> during office hours to get some help!
+dates:
+- Thursday, October 1
+- Monday, October 5 (ERCAP due date)

+These office hours will take place from 9-12 noon and 1-4 pm (Pacific time).
+Please join the Zoom meeting via [this link](https://lbnl.zoom.us/j/7314990879?pwd=Z1B6UnRjaEVSeFNUb1hCSUFTWjE2dz09), or type the meeting number (7314990879) and password (NERSC) into your Zoom app.